AlisterT/openjazz/README.md

 ## History

-OpenJazz was started on the 23rd of August, 2005, by Alister Thomson.
+OpenJazz was started on the 23rd of August, 2005, by AJ Thomson.
 Academic pressures put the project on hold until late December 2005.
 The source code was released on the 25th, and the first version with a degree of playability was released on the 15th of January, 2006.